sikopet/blog/posts/finding-good-cpan-module.md

 1. What's the code **activity**.
 The more the better.

-2. How many **bugs** do we have.
+2. How many **issues** do we have.
 The open bugs show community involvement, the closed ones are about the maintainers diligence.

 3. The quality and quantity of **tests** and their results.